corda/corda-runtime-os/buildSrc/README.md

 ```

 The file will be copied to the container and "--kafka", "/opt/pathToFile" will also be passed ot the java -jar command.
+If this file does not exist in the project and therefore is never copied ot the container properties may be passed at container run time using JAVA_TOOL_OPTIONS as described previously.

+    docker run -e  "JAVA_TOOL_OPTIONS=-Dconfig.topic.name=ConfigTopic,-Dmessaging.topic.prefix=http-rpc-gateway,-Dbootstrap.servers=localhost:9092"

 ### Running the container